Impact Wrestling Rebellion (2022): Storylines

 At Sacrifice, Violent By Design (Eric Young and Joe Doering) defeated The Good Brothers (Doc Gallows and Karl Anderson) to win the Impact World Tag Team Championship.
 On the March 17 episode of Impact!, The Good Brothers confronted Scott D'Amore about a rematch, which they received in the form of a lumberjack match for the following week.
 In addition, D'Amore announced that whoever would be champion after that match would defend against their opponents, as well as six other teams, in an Eight-Team Elimination Challenge at Rebellion.
 VBD would retain the titles due to interference by Honor No More.

 On the March 31 episode of Impact!, Rosemary won a battle royal to become the number one contender to the Impact Knockouts World Championship, and will face champion Tasha Steelz at Rebellion.

 At Multiverse of Matches, Deonna Purrazzo successfully defended the AAA Reina de Reinas Championship against Faby Apache—the woman she beat for the title—in her latest "Champ-Champ Open Challenge".
-However, Purrazzo's victory would be inturrupted by Taya Valkyrie, making her return to Impact after over a year and challenging Purrazzo for the title at Rebellion.
+However, Purrazzo's victory would be interrupted by Taya Valkyrie, making her return to Impact after over a year and challenging Purrazzo for the title at Rebellion.

 After Honor No More defeated Team Impact at No Surrender, Steve Maclin began to target members of the Impact roster who may have doubted his loyalty to the company.
 After defeating Eddie Edwards by disqualification, Maclin picked up wins over Rhino and Heath before being beaten by Alex Shelley, after help from Shelley's tag team partner Chris Sabin.
 At Multiverse of Matches, Maclin attacked Sabin after the latter had beaten Jay White, but would soon fall victim to a low blow by White.
 On April 7, Impact announced a three-way match between Maclin, Sabin, and White for Rebellion.